-Before joining Keystone Claudia taught Science at Westminster Cathedral Choir School for four years.
+Before joining Keystone in 2019 Claudia taught Science at Westminster Cathedral Choir School for four years.
+She has tutored over 1,200 hours and assisted 70 Keystone clients.
 She urges her students to look at Science beyond the syllabus as it makes it easier for students to understand concepts and improve their skills.

 Bryony's engaging and supportive teaching style helps to give students confidence.
 She began tutoring whilst at school and is committed to tutoring for the long term.

 Octavia is an experienced tutor who has taught in a 1:1 setting as well as in the classroom at Harrow School.
 She is versatile in her teaching methods and ensures lessons are tailored to the needs of the student.
 Octavia is currently working towards a PhD in Antarctic Biology and Climate Change at the University of Birmingham.